 Nevertheless, the crux of the matter is that Paul and his ilk were responsible for a great deal of destruction in the Pagan world, including the destruction of the Temple of Artemis.
 Frankly, he isn’t a very reliable source and the apostles, Peter and James among them, were disturbed at his interpretations of a teacher he had never met, that had been a companion to them for several years.
 Be that as he may.
 Paul tells us he is “all things to all men” which ought to prepare anyone before reading his Epistles.
 There is an enormous amount of scholarship which answers to these very reasonable questions.

 Let’s get to the core of the issue.
 I for one would never refer to myself as a “fortune teller” and most certainly, not a sorcerer.
 Seasoned astrologers with an understanding of the basis of astrology, do not pretend to predict the future of anyone.
 We deal with what the Tibetan Buddhists refer to as “causes and conditions.”
 This is precisely what we read in the Nativity.
 To indicate medical predispositions, forms of creativity and particular interests, strengths and weaknesses.
 Imagine that you have a collection of seeds and you have been trained by guidance and experience to identify them.
 With that knowledge, we can infer how the seed will grow and in what kind of soil.
 Imagine again, that you are a meteorologist.
 Predicting weather is not considered as “fortune telling.”
-The use of this word in an attempt to discredit astrology, say much more about the accuser.
-It shows that he has no real idea about which they speak.
+The use of this term when applied to astrology is an attempt to discredit but says much more about the accuser.
+It shows that he has no real idea about what he is dismissing.

 Astrology has several forms.
 We have Electional Astrology.
 This is extremely difficult for a number of reasons, but it can provide the most auspicious moment to do something.
 I agree that this has a spiritual dimension, but in essence, this isn’t much different than consulting the meteorologist to find a sunny day for the wedding.
 What we do is much more detailed, but again this is not fortune telling.